 Wolves in Yellowstone National Park

-I wake to the sound of crickets courtesy of my iPhone at 4 am.
+I wake to the sound of crickets courtesy of my phone’s alarm at 4 am.
 It was pitch black when I loaded three sleepy children in the car wearing the clothes I dressed them in to sleep.
 I had a little foresight to make the early morning a little easier.
 We were spending our first morning in Yellowstone National Park in search of the wildlife it is so famous for, both elusive and abundant.

-We saw bears, pronghorn, bison galore, mountain goats, elk, but most of all we were fortunate enough to catch a glimpse of a controversial ghost.There is no middle ground when it comes to wolves.
+We saw bears, pronghorn, bison galore, mountain goats, elk, but perhaps most special of all we were fortunate enough to catch a glimpse of a controversial ghost.There is no middle ground when it comes to wolves.
 They must be the most controversial animal in existence today.
 Whether you love them, fear them, or wish they were all put in zoos, if you live in the west you have an opinion.
 The high emotions and politics of wolf reintroduction, lethal removal, and rancher’s rights rival that of any presidential election.

 You might never have guessed any of that when passing a group of people with spotting scopes, binoculars, and palpable excitement when there was word two female wolves were traveling just off the road in Lamar Valley.
 We decided to turn the historic yellow tour bus around to see if we could catch a glimpse of something, anything, and the black female wolf crossed the road right in front of us.

 While camping at the Buffalo Bill State Park, we went through the museum in Cody, WY.
 In one section, there was a place to fill out the answer to a seemingly simple question, “Do wolves belong in the West?”
 If you know the current state of wolves in this region you can guess what many of those answers might have looked like.
 I asked my own children who know next to nothing about the recent history what their response would be, as they raced off to see the next part of the exhibit.
 These children follow my heart and mine dropped as I stopped to fill out a card.